claudio-dg/assignment2/README.md

 $ roslaunch assignmnent_1 start_simulation.launch
 ```

-After that, to launnch the programms contained in this repository, simply open a new terminal and launch:
+In the end that, to launch the programms contained in this repository, simply open a new terminal and launch:

 ```bash
 $ roslaunch assignmnent2 assignment.launch